dawolfgang/MRrelation/README.txt

 ## to use this code; it lists all of the R scripting commands you should need.
 You can
 ## download R at http://www.r-project.org/; the installation is pretty straightforward.

+## If you use this code for your work, please cite Wolfgang, Rogers, & Ford (2015).

 ## Contents of repository:
 ## 0) LICENSE.md
 ##       A GNU general public license